NASA’s Artemis I rocket test stopped for second time - NewsBreak

 The two-day practice run of pre-launch activities, known as the ‘wet dress rehearsal’ was delayed for a second time Monday due to a vent valve issue.U.S.
 Space and Rocket Center looking to fill hundreds of job openings

-Despite the challenges and delays, nasa says that’s what tests are for.
+Despite the challenges and delays, NASA says that’s what tests are for and they accomplished several test objectives during the test runs over the weekend.

+Those objectives are all activities that will be necessary for launching the SLS in the future and include:

+- Configuring Launch Pad 39B and the mobile launcher for the test, just as it will have to be for launch

-NASA drained all the fuel out of the space launch system, and says it will start the refueling process from where they left off when the test resumes.NASA official thanks Huntsville for role in SLS and Artemis program
+NASA drained all the fuel out of the rocket and says it will restart the fueling process from where it left off when the test resumes.NASA official thanks Huntsville for role in SLS and Artemis program

 “The team has really come together not only through training but also through this test program and has demonstrated resilience, remarkable technical discipline and toughness as they work through these issues,” says Sarafin.

-NASA says they are at a good holding point and that they don’t have to start from scratch.
+Blackwell-Thompson explained they are at a good holding point, just before the fueling of the rocket and because of that they don’t have to start the test from scratch.

 “We are going to get past the partially successful test that we had earlier this week and we anticipate we will have a fully successful test in short order here,” says Sarafin.

-NASA is still laying out the timeline for a new wet dress rehearsal, and will have a new test date for the public later this evening or tomorrow.Copyright 2022 Nexstar Media Inc. All rights reserved.
+NASA will continue to work on the new timeline for a new wet dress rehearsal date which will be some time after the Axiom Space-1 launch scheduled for Friday which will take the first private astronauts to the International Space Station.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WHNT.com.